akaxyi/Personal-Finance/README.md

 - Export the selected month to CSV (transactions-YYYY-MM.csv by default)
 - Data is saved between runs in an easy-to-read text format

+UI notes (new)
+- Light-only, rounded, pastel aesthetic with clearer layout and larger primary numbers.
+- A donut overview in Summary visualises Income vs Expenses with Net in the centre.
+- Currency and formatting use UK conventions (pound symbol £ and UK number formatting).
+- Toolbar and buttons have a flat, pill-shaped look for easier scanning.

 ## Requirements
 - Windows
 - JDK 17+ (javac/java available in PATH).
 Check with: